muhamedyoussry/El-Zero-Web-School/README.md

 <h1 align="center">HTML</h1>

-I will learn HTML from FWD Egypt Program from Udacity, El-Zero Web School, and Michigan University from Coursera.
+I will learn HTML from FWD Egypt Program from Udacity, El-Zero Web School.

 You can find my repo notes and projects in this [repo](./HTML).